Tuol Sleng Genocide Museum – A Reflection From the Distant Past

 The Creation of Security Prison 21 (Tuol Sleng)

 Nearly 40 years have passed since the fall of Khmer Rouge, yet their notorious marks still haunt generations of Cambodian till this day.
-Starting as a school called Tuol Svay Pray High School, the Khmer Rouge turned this peaceful location to satisfy their evil purpose.
+Starting as a school called Tuol Svay Pray High School, the Khmer Rouge turned this peaceful location to satisfy their evil purposes.
 It is said that there were about twenty thousand prisoners who were torture and interrogation during 1976 – 1979.
-Out of all people, only 7 escape the ultimate judgment, execution, in order to tell us the nightmare in this prison.
+Out of all people, only 7 escaped the ultimate judgment, execution, in order to tell us the nightmare in this prison.

 Under the rule of Pol Pot, all of those who associated with the previous regime will be sent to one of the prisons, including Security Prison 21.
 There was no mercy for even children, women, and no discrimination for any social status (doctors, teachers, students, monks,….).
 Later on, the leaders turned eyes on their own colleagues and finally met their demise.
 Today, the prison has become Tuol Sleng Museum, a lesson for future generations.

-What can be found in Tuol Sleng Museum
+What Can Be Found in Tuol Sleng Museum

 Right after entering the Museum, you will notice a building resemble a school yet has bare wire everywhere and regulation for prisoners.
 As you proceed, it is possible to witness old cells with steel bars and iron chains.

 Aside from its theme, Tuol Sleng has a common type of presentation and collection for a museum such as documentaries, photos.
 There is a huge number of photos taken from the victims in Prison 21.
 Visitors will see a wide variety of prisoners including children, women, old people, etc. However, not all of them are portraits, but some are prisoners who had been tortured.
 In many situations, if you stay along in a room filled with those photos, it can be a little bit earlier.